MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-administrator-getting-started.md

 This section provides a quick summary of useful links for administrators working with DeployR.

+>Use the table of contents to find all of the guides and documentation needed by the administrator.

 **Key Documents**
 -   [About DeployR](deployr-about.md)
 -   [Installation & Configuration](deployr-installing-configuring.md)